Gain effective tips and strategies for responding to negative reviews and handling unhappy customers.

-The dreaded negative review.
-A one or two-star rating on your Google My Business or Facebook page can evoke disappointment, frustration, and even outrage.
+A one or two-star rating on your Google My Business or Facebook page evokes disappointment, frustration, and sometimes even outrage.
+Emotions can run high on both sides of a customer interaction, but you only have control over how you react.

-Doing so means that you are sacrificing an opportunity to protect your reputation or to earn back a customer’s trust.
+While there are a few exceptions to this rule, for the most part, you should never ignore your reviews—they are fantastic growth opportunities.
+When you ignore a review, you sacrifice the chance to protect your reputation or to earn back a customer’s trust.
 You may also be overlooking helpful feedback, one of the potential upsides of a negative review.

 Even better, ask someone on your team to review your response or hire a service like Widewail to respond for you.

-A third-party will ensure you aren’t baiting the reviewer or representing your company in a negative way.
+A third party will ensure you aren’t baiting the reviewer or representing your company in a negative way.
 After all, review sites are a public forum and often the first impression you make on potential customers.
+The last thing you want is to come off as aggressive or immature.
+Responding to angry comments with professionalism and stability shows your clients that you are reliable and resolution-oriented.

 Every business makes mistakes.
 Sometimes negative reviews will include honest criticism that you shouldn’t try to deny.

 Unless you are absolutely certain that their claims are false, do not call the reviewer a liar.
 Being proven wrong on the internet will make you look much worse than simply accepting the feedback and apologizing.
+Accusations open your business up to legal action or online consequences if they violate platform policies.
+Customers need to know that your business can accept criticism and be accountable.

 If a customer is blatantly lying or providing an inaccurate portrayal of what transpired during their visit to your store, you shouldn’t hesitate to share details that they may have conveniently left out.